neelix-io/github-actions-experiences-demo/transparency.md

+# Introduction
+Transparency is often perceived as something new that is absent or yet to be introduced.
+Given its meaning and the perception that there’s something different or extra to deal with, it is therefore normal to encounter emotional resistance to transparency.
+Sometimes the resistance is fobbed off as “our organization is not ready for it”, or through the concern that people are robbed of the opportunity to form a narrative.

+This article, the third in this series, positions transparency as a holistic system and examines the two top sources of resistance you are likely to encounter in its pursuit.

+Understanding transparency as a holistic system Transparency is analogous to the nervous system of any organization, which is designed to carry instantaneous and accurate signals to the brain.
+The fact that such signals may get dropped or mutated should not exclude discussing transparency; it is a system that already exists.
+The more important discussion should be about the effectiveness and health of information flows.
+The fact that organizations already practise open sharing of kudos (for example on internal applications or publicly via LinkedIn) demonstrates that transparency is not a novelty.

 # Organizational behavior typically follows these norms:

 Positive information is unrestricted in its form, narrative, and number of channels.
 There is minimal mutation of information as it travels between the event trigger and the brain.